sickle cell disease

 comprehensive care for kids with sickle cell disease

 Dayton Children’s is the only facility in the area to provide comprehensive care for infants, children and teens with sickle cell disease, sickle cell trait, thalassemias and other hemoglobin variants.
-Our program is called the West Central Ohio Comprehensive Sickle Cell Center, one of six regional sickle cell projects funded in whole by a grant from the Ohio Department of Health.
+Our program is part of the West Central Ohio Comprehensive Sickle Cell Center, which is one of six regional sickle cell projects funded in whole by a grant from the Ohio Department of Health.
 The sickle cell center coordinates the Ohio Newborn Screening Program for hemoglobin disorders, which identifies infants born at birth with sickle cell disease, sickle cell trait and other hemoglobinopathies.
 The sickle cell center is administratively located inside the hematology department at Dayton Children’s Hospital.
 The center covers a 17-county service area which includes Allen, Auglaize, Champaign, Clark, Darke, Greene, Hancock, Hardin, Logan, Mercer, Miami, Montgomery, Paulding, Preble, Putnam, Shelby and Van Wert counties.

 what is sickle cell disease?